I was born next to a hole (2024)

 from a body

-and it wasn’t the time
+and it wasn’t the time to question

-to question if you wanted children
+if you wanted children to land in this world

-But the hole hollowed out
+Hole hollowed out

-layers devoid is sealed
+layers devoid, sealed

 pressed burnt